ram seshadri group: functional inorganic materials

 ICMR-ICMS Summer School, Bangalore, December 2008 Characterizing oxides with low cation substitution (PDF)

 Nanomagnetism (PDF) tutorial talk at the ICMR-ICYS Summer School in Tsukuba, July 26, 2007.

 Glassmaking: Daniel Shoemaker demonstrating borate glassmaking, and Srini Thimmaiah demonstrating working with vitreous silica.
 This was for schoolteachers from SB county.

 Magnetism, an Old Phenomena with New Suprises: Watch Ram on UC TV (YouTube).
 This is a nearly hour-long recording.

-support for our work comes from the National Science Foundation's Division of Materials Research, and from the Department of Energy, Office of Basic Energy Sciences.
-In addition, we are supported by the UCSB Solid State Lighting and Energy Center and the Mitsubishi Chemical Center for Advanced Materials.
+support for our work comes from the National Science Foundation's Division of Materials Research, and from the Department of Energy, Office of Basic Energy Sciences, in addition to industrial sponsors.
+Two centers that support our work are the:

 Department of Chemistry & Biochemistry

 University of California, Santa Barbara CA 93106-5121